dohyeongk/OkkyTimestone/README.md

 # OkkyTimestone
-Fix time of article in okky.kr to local time.
+Monkey script to fix time of article in okky.kr to local time.